 Table of Contents

-Executive leadership is one of many leadership models that have been there for over the years.
+Executive leadership is one of many leadership models that have been there over the years.
 It’s also one of the most common leadership models.
 Executive leadership, unlike some other leadership types, takes more of a controlled and systematic approach.
-An executive leader has clear organizational goals they wish to achieve; they are very well put together and follow a strict set of rules.
+Executive leader has clear organizational goals they wish to achieve; they are very well put together and follow a strict set of rules.
 That they have come up with to ensure the business thrives.

 Their structured technique follows the sequence of jotting down a bunch of realistic that the executive leader hopes to achieve with their members then testing out methods that would help them accomplish these goals to implement these methods to achieve the goals.